blaze/blaze/docs/source/what-blaze-isnt.rst

 ``scikit-learn`` built off of ``numpy/pandas``.
 Blaze devs often also do this work (it's important) but we generally don't include it in the Blaze library.

-It's also worth mentioning different classes of algorithms work well on small vs large datasets.
+It's also worth mentioning that different classes of algorithms work well on small vs large datasets.
 It could be that the algorithm that you like most may not easily extend beyond the scope of memory.
+A direct translation of scikit-learn algorithms to Blaze would likely be computationally disastrous.

 What Blaze Does